alainamstutz/JAKi-IPDMA/covinib.md

 # Serology
 ```
 Discussion points
-2. MS using Copaxone: immunosupp?
+2. MS using Copaxone: immunosupp? -> NO, but comorb_autoimmun

 # Endpoints